yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/access-node-component.md

     }
 ```

-If the component does not exist in the node, `getComponent` will return null.
+If the component is not exists in the node, `getComponent` will return null.
 If you are trying to access a null value at runtime, the "TypeError" exception will be thrown.
 So always remember to check if you are not sure of it.

 ```js
     start: function () {